kingan1/Housing-Data-Visualization/README.md

 ![Image of Selenium](/selenium.png)

 ## [Install Pandas](#install-pandas)
-Pandas is used to hold large amounts of datas in an efficient and easy to use format.
+Pandas is used to hold large amounts of data in an efficient and easy to use format.

-Before installing Pandas, ensure you have pip installed
+Before installing Pandas, ensure you have pip installed.

 1. Open a terminal
 2. Type this command: `pip install pandas`
 3. Hit ENTER

-4. To ensure pandas is installed correctly, type this command `python`
+To ensure pandas is installed correctly, follow these steps:
+1. Open a terminal
+2. Type this command `python`
+3. Hit ENTER
+4. Type this command `import pandas`
 5. Hit ENTER
-6. Type this command `import pandas`
-7. Hit ENTER
-8. Verify the command executed with no errors
+6. Verify the command executed with no errors
 ![Image of Pandas](/pandas.png)

 ## [Install Matplotlib](#install-matplotlib)